awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-replica.md

 if (replica->IsMaster())
 {
-    // This is a master replica
+    // This is a primary replica
 }
 ```